Halal Love Story (Malayalam Movie Review) – Lampooning faith, but with ambiguity

 As the shooting of their film proceeds, Halal Love Story veers away from its initial religious narrative and takes a dig at the emotional aspects of various characters.
 Siraj is struggling to strike a balance between his profession and his estranged daughter while Suhra (Grace Antony) and Shereef (Indrajith Sukumaran) introspect their somewhat troubled marriage.

 With Thoufeeq being very skeptical about catering to the narrow sensibilities of people of his religious group, Siraj finds himself in a very confusing situation with very little creative freedom.

 The cast of Halal Love Story is nothing less than perfection.
 Indrajith Sukumaran and Grace Anthony are brilliant and totally steal the show.
-Ironically, a scene where Suhara and Shereef give some really bad performances, actually indicate their scale as fabulous actors.
+Ironically, a scene where Suhra and Shereef give some really bad performances actually indicates their scale as fabulous actors.
 Joju George, as always, is a stunner.
-Sharaf U Deen plays Thoufeeq with the right amount of subtlety, preventing him to become a mere caricature.
+Sharaf U Dheen plays Thoufeeq with the right amount of subtlety, preventing him to become a mere caricature.

 The most striking thing about Zakkariya’s movies is, how they flesh out the beauty of North Kerala suburban with synchronized dialect and beautifully stretched frames.